stdm/stdm.github.io/_posts/2025-04-11-How-not-to-fear-AI.md

 ![TEDx risks](http://stdm.github.io/images/TEDx/tedx-risks.jpg)

 On the right, many of the points that make people fear AI.
 Now, they appear exaggerated - like the fear of major job displacements.
-Because AI tools can automated tasks, but cannot automate the whole you.
+Because AI tools can automate tasks, but cannot automate the whole you.
 And controllable - like your own dependence on these tools.
 And, finally, purely hypothetical - like the existential risk of rogue AI overlords exterminating humanity.

 What is left, are the risks in green.
 Existent, real.
 But these challenges are manageable: Some technologically, some socially, some regulatory.
 Approaches exist, literature and practice are full of them [^11].
-Its not all solved yet.
+It's not all solved yet.
 But we can handle this.

 ### How not to fear AI